PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 1. Redo the existing onboarding to encourage more technical people to help get set up
     - Lead: Raquel
     - [ ] Start tracking signup form usage and attrition
+      - [ ] If the above seems to indicate a problem, then A/B test moving the extra fields (Name, where did you hear about us) to a secondary screen in the signup flow, or into the onboarding
     - [ ] A/B test: remove extra signup form fields
     - [ ] A/B test: Add a first step in the onboarding to ask if someone can install the snippet, or if they need help from a team member
     - [ ] A/B Test: Let people skip event ingestion to just explore the product